 Like the Movie.
 The Car did not receive the publics support as many models sat on shelves and in stock rooms for years.

-the ultimate diecast car, the 1989 Anton Furst Batmobile.
+ultimate diecast car, the 1989 Anton Furst "Movie Batmobile".

 Many movie fans never knew about the diecast release of "The Car"

 The buying public had no interest.
 It had been nearly 20 years since the movie was released.

 Almost another decade had past before "The Car" begin to get the attention it deserved.

 "The Car" has a simple but magnificent design, However more work was put into transforming the 1971 Lincoln into " The Car" than was put

 into the designing the Batmobile which was basically a modified Futura.
 Ford modeled the 1959 Thunderbird on the Futura.

 The car looked simple and undefinable.
 But it was a complex design.

 It was a genius of design, more of a "Black Beauty" than the one Dean Jeffries built for the television show "The Green Hornet", One of